-Black soil is a sedimentary type of soil that is found in place of its origin, i.e. it is not transmitted from its original place.
-It is formed by the wear and tear of the specific rock.
+Black soil is a sedimentary type of soil that is found in the place of its origin, i.e. it is not transmitted from its original place.
+Black cotton soil is a result of the wear and tear of the specific rock.

-The moderate climatic condition and volcanic erupted igneous or basalt rock as a parent rock is required for the formation of black soil.
+The moderate climatic condition and volcanic erupted igneous or basalt rock as a parent rock are required for the formation of black soil.

 - It is a very fine particle that can’t be seen by the naked eye.

 - Cracks of high width are formed in the summer season.